 - Run a brew cycle with clean water.

-Once the cycle has finished, run another one, this time with clean water.
-Repeat as many times you need, until the smell of vinegar has gone.
+Once the cycle has finished, run another one, this time with fresh water.
+Repeat as many times you need, until the smell of vinegar is gone.
 This might take about four or five times.

 - Wash, wipe and reassemble.